Visual_KI4KI_final

 The network is aimed at players along the entire plastics value chain:

-• Material manufacturers
+• Material manufacturer

 • Machine and plant manufacturers